Popup Items in Blazor Dropdown Menu Component

 Item Templating

 Popup items can be customized using the CssClass property.
-We have customize the items using CSS style.
+The following example demonstrates customizing items with CSS:

 <SfDropDownButton Content="Edit" CssClass="custom">